nrfconnect/Asset-Tracker-Template/README.md

 It is built on the [nRF Connect SDK](https://www.nordicsemi.com/Products/Development-software/nRF-Connect-SDK) and [Zephyr RTOS](https://docs.zephyrproject.org/latest/), and provides a modular, event-driven architecture suitable for battery-powered IoT use cases.
 The framework supports features such as cloud connectivity, location tracking, and sensor data collection.

+> [!IMPORTANT]
+> **Stationary Use Case Branch**
+>
+> This branch is a **non-location version** of the Asset Tracker Template, optimized for stationary deployments such as metering and remote sensors.
+The location module has been completely removed to reduce memory footprint, simplify the application, and eliminate GPS hardware dependencies.
+This makes it ideal for use cases where geographic location tracking is not required.
+>
+> **Key differences from the main branch:**
+> - Location module removed (no GNSS, cellular, or Wi-Fi positioning)
+> - Faster sampling cycles (no 60-120s GNSS timeout)
+> - Reduced memory usage (~275+ bytes saved in storage buffer)
+> - LTE mode changed to `LTE_M_NBIOT` (GPS hardware disabled)
+> - Simplified state machine (immediate sensor sampling, no location waits)
+>
+> For the full-featured version with location tracking capabilities, see the main branch.

 The system is organized into modules, each responsible for a specific functionality, such as managing network connectivity, handling cloud communication, or collecting environmental data.
 Modules communicate through [zbus](https://docs.zephyrproject.org/latest/services/zbus/index.html) channels, ensuring loose coupling and maintainability.